Top features to consider when building a linear live streaming app

 Source: Unsplash

-The computer-generated route is simpler and cheaper but is usually less accurate since human speech can have subtle variations which confuse the software.
+The computer-generated route is simpler and cheaper but is usually less accurate since human speech can have subtle variations that confuse the software.
 Additionally, the machine learning algorithms have to evolve, and this occasionally involves assisting the model using custom dictionaries.

 On the other hand, humans will be better at discerning words based on context, but such an operation is more elaborate and can still fail if the person involved has an emergency (like a health issue).